ayushinav/MT.jl/docs/src/visualization.md

 f
 ```

-Creating a `figure` beforehand and following the recommended guidlines also allows us to plot figures as we like:
+Creating a `figure` beforehand and following the recommended guidelines also allows us to plot figures as we like:

 ```@example viz_tut
 f = Figure()